-Randels Elementary School is in the fourth year of our School Improvement cycle.
+Randels Elementary School is in the fifth year of our School Improvement cycle.
 Randels is committed to continuous school improvement and has adopted a Professional Learning Community approach in order to fulfill this commitment.
 Randels has established school wide improvement goals in mathematics, reading, and the whole child through the MICIP process based on identified needs.
 Specific strategies for each grade level have been identified based on researched best practices to address these goals.

 Curriculum is developed and implemented based on the Common Core Standards as well as focusing on the Priority Standards developed as a district.
 Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.

 Randels Elementary measures student achievement in multiple ways.
-On the M-STEP assessment, overall student proficiency levels are close to or above the state averages in all content and grade levels.
+On the M-STEP assessment, overall student proficiency levels are close to or above the state averages in most content and grade levels.
 The NWEA assessment has been utilized to determine annual student academic growth.

 Randels Elementary prides itself with communicating with parents and guardians as evident in the chart of participation at parent/teacher conferences held annually in the Fall and Spring.